trifork/ig-publisher/Readme.md

-# Docker image for igpublisher
+# Docker image for ig-publisher

-Builds docker image for igpublisher
+Builds docker image for ig-publisher

 ## Use locally